inickt/cs4500-mineola-kilgore/Fish/README.md

 ##### milestones.pdf
 A memo release stating the intended milestones for the Fish game and tournament systems, including demoable intermediate steps.

+##### player-protocol.md
+A document describing the protocol by which the Referee component will call the function specified in `Fish/Common/player-interface.rkt`.
+This document specifies how and when the Referee will call the functions, and any user building a component to the player interface specifications should consult this document.

 ##### self-1.md
 A self reflective document describing our thoughts on systems.pdf and milestones.pdf in hindsight.